cantecim/dotfiles/README.md

 ## Credits

+* This project is based on [webpro's dotfiles](https://github.com/webpro/dotfiles) repository (thanks webpro!)
+* Inspired from driesvints/dotfiles esp. on mackup
+* Also inspired from codfish/dotfiles for oh-my-zsh-custom configs
-Many thanks to the [dotfiles community](https://dotfiles.github.io).
+* And many thanks to the [dotfiles community](https://dotfiles.github.io).